-On August 24, 2019, three Aurora, Colorado police officers—Nathan Woodyard, Jason Rosenblatt, and Randy Roedema—responding to a 911 call of a suspicious person, confronted twenty-three-year-old Elijah Jovan McClain (1996–2019), who was walking home from a convenience store, where he had purchased iced tea.
+On September 1, 2021, the state of Colorado took one giant step forward in pursuit of justice in the murder of Elijah Jovan McClain (1996–2019), when a grand jury indicted three police officers and two paramedics in his death.
+This tragedy began on August 24, 2019, when three Aurora, Colorado police officers—Nathan Woodyard, Jason Rosenblatt, and Randy Roedema—responding to a 911 call of a suspicious person, confronted twenty-three-year-old Elijah, who was walking home from a convenience store, where he had purchased iced tea.
 Because he often was cold due to anemia, he wore a ski mask, and he was listening to music through ear buds tucked into his ears, dancing on his way, waving his arms.
-Body camera video footage shows the four officers arriving in their cars and converging on him while asking him to stop walking.
+Body camera video footage shows the officers arriving in their cars and converging on him while asking him to stop walking.
 It is unknown if Elijah could hear them—he appears confused by their presence, and he stops walking.
 When several officers reach out to grab him, he recoils and says, "I am an introvert.
 Please respect the boundaries that I am speaking."
 Officers order him to "stop tensing up."
 After that, the visual part of the footage is jumbled, but the audio continues.
 When the officers pin him down using a carotid hold, the audio records Elijah saying the following:

 "I can’t breathe.
 I have my ID right here.
 My name is Elijah McClain.
 That’s my house.
 I was just going home.
 I’m an introvert.
 I’m just different.
 That’s all.
 I’m so sorry.
 I have no gun.
 I don’t do that stuff.
 I don’t do any fighting.
 Why are you attacking me?
 I don’t even kill flies!
 I don’t eat meat!
 But I don’t judge people, I don’t judge people who do eat meat.
 Forgive me.
 All I was trying to do was become better.
 I will do it.
 I will do anything.
 Sacrifice my identity, I’ll do it.
 You all are phenomenal.
 You are beautiful and I love you.
 Try to forgive me.
 I’m a mood Gemini.
 I’m sorry.
 I’m so sorry.
 Ow, that really hurt.
 You are all very strong.
 Teamwork makes the dream work.
 Oh, I’m sorry I wasn’t trying to do that.
 I just can’t breathe correctly."